Please read the information below and select from the following options to locate your advisement office.

 CSUN provides a wealth of academic advising services and resources for students including referrals to faculty and staff advisors.

 New domestic freshmen must see an advisor in order to register for classes.
-Academic advisement and registration for Fall 2020 first-time freshmen will begin on June 8, 2020 and continues throughout the summer.
-First-time freshmen may begin scheduling advising appointments beginning May 26, 2020.
+Academic Advisement and registration for Fall 2021 first-time freshmen begins on June 7, 2021 and continues throughout summer.
+First-time freshmen may schedule advising appointments beginning May 24, 2021.
+Remember to check your CSUN issued Gmail account for important information on how to schedule an appointment for advising and enrollment.

 New international freshmen and transfer students seek advisement from the international academic advisors for new students.
 For more information, visit The Hub-International Academic Advisement for mandatory pre-enrollment steps, checklists and more.

 Check out these options to determine who will be assisting you:

 - Most first-year freshmen receive advising, support and enrollment assistance from the Matador Advising Hub.
 Be sure to regularly check your CSUN Gmail for important messages from the Hub, including a link to sign up for a freshman advisement and registration workshop.

 - Incoming EOP freshmen and transfer students are served by the Student Services Center/EOP Satellite housed in their respective academic college.
-Exploratory EOP students are served by the Advising Resource Center/EOP Satellite.
+Exploratory EOP students are served by the EOP Exploratory Advisement Coordinator, Dr. Conchita Battle.

 - Students participating in the Liberal Studies Integrated Teacher Education Program (ITEP)-Freshmen Option are served by the Liberal Studies Program located in EA 100.
 Students majoring in all other options of Liberal Studies are served by the Matador Advising Hub throughout their first year at CSUN.

 - New international freshmen and transfer students are served by the The Hub-International Academic Advisement Office.

 - Advising of domestic transfer students varies by academic college and major.
 You will receive communications providing guidance, but don’t hesitate to contact the Student Services Center/EOP Satellite for your college or your academic program for information and support.